projectcalico/calico/calico/maintenance/kubernetes-upgrade.md

 ### Upgrade from Calico versions prior to v3.23.0

-1. Patch ownership of existing resources.
+1. Patch existing resources so that the new chart can assume ownership.

    ```
    kubectl patch installation default --type=merge -p '{"metadata": {"annotations": {"meta.helm.sh/release-namespace": "tigera-operator"}}}'